-Asciidoctor Extensions can provide for example additional custom macros or post-processing of the AsciiDoc AST.
+Asciidoctor Extensions can provide features like additional custom macros or post-processing of the AsciiDoc AST.
 To see the rendered result in the preview, the plugin can use extensions while rendering it.

 The plugin will search the directory .asciidoctor/lib in the root of the project and load all files with the extension “rb” as Asciidoctor extensions and all files with the extension “jar” as AsciidoctorJ extensions.